 Increasing academic outcomes for our students will always be the core focus of the school.
-Therefore, establishing a goal measuring student's academic outcomes is critical.
-Additionally, according to 22-23 CAASPP data, which serves as our baseline for the 24-27 LCAP cycle, the school has a distance from standard of -27.7 in ELA and -86.4 in Math.
-Lastly, based on 22-23 CA dashboard indicators the school was designated for differentiated assistance due to low outcomes for students with disabilities.
-It is critical that this goal identifies effective and sufficient resourcing and support for students with disabilities.
+Therefore, establishing a goal measuring student's academic outcome is critical.
+Additionally, according to 22-23 CAASPP data, which serves as the baseline for the 24-27 LCAP, the school has a distance from standard of +21.5 in ELA and -93.7 in Math.